 Keep reading for how to find a COVID test near you, and your options depending on your reason for getting tested.

-If you're uninsured, it's now extra important to check that the testing site you want to use still offers free tests for those without insurance.
-The good news is that your local county testing site most likely will not be affected by this federal funding change, and still will be able to offer you a free test without insurance.
-Read more about finding a COVID test if you're uninsured.
+The good news is that your local county testing site most likely will not be affected by that federal funding change, and still will be able to offer you a free test without insurance.
+Uninsured people have other free testing options, too: Look for the asterisks (*) in our list of COVID testing providers around the Bay Area to find them.

-If you're looking for COVID-19 testing in the Bay Area, you have several options — and for many testing sites you still don’t need health insurance.
+If you’re looking for COVID-19 testing in the Bay Area, you have several options — and for many testing sites, you still don’t need health insurance.

 Unless otherwise noted, testing sites use nasal or oral swabs to determine whether you have the virus — not an antibody (serology) blood-based test to determine whether you've been exposed.